daylifemike/photomosaic/readme.txt

 == Changelog ==
 = 2.3.4 =
+* Enhancement: NextGen: "Link to URL" no longer cares which field contains a URL and which a caption
-* Bug Fix: corrects regression introduced in v2.3.3
+* Bug Fix: corrects regression introduced in v2.3.3 - responsive stopped working

 = 2.3.3 =
 * Enhancement: WP image "Alt Text" conveys to IMG 'alt' attribute